-Aston-Bleck Apartments offer transitional housing for homeless women (ages 18-21) and their children.
+Aston-Bleck Apartments offer transitional housing for women experiencing homelessness (ages 18-24) and their children.

-Young families may stay at one of five apartments scattered throughout Spokane for up to twenty-four months or until the mother turns 22.
+Young families may stay at one of five apartments for up to twenty-four months or until the mother turns 24.

 Each young woman receives comprehensive case management during and after her stay at the apartments.
-The goal of the program is to provide young women with safe and affordable housing as they work toward self-sufficiency and greater independence.
+The goal of the program is to provide young women with safe place to practice independent living skills with the help of compassionate staff.